 Solutions

-(1) Reasonable choice of mold and reshaping the mold structure Bending hook mold is the most commonly used mold to prevent bending interference.
+(1) Choose molds reasonably and reshape mold structures; the bending hook mold is the most commonly used mold to prevent bending interference.

 This mold structure can well avoid the interference problem of a ‘U’ shaped bending structure, according to the bending edge’s size.
-The bottom edge of the ‘U’ shaped product can be selected or designed accordingly to hook the die (see Figure 6).
+The bottom edge of the ‘U’-shaped product can be selected or designed accordingly to engage with the hook die (see Figure 6).

 In addition to the hook die, reshaped bending dies are a common way to prevent bending interference.